rafalkowalewski1/picasso_plugins/README.md

 # picasso_plugins

-This repository is for storing all plugins for the Picasso software, see: https://github.com/jungmannlab/picasso
+This repository stores example plugins for Picasso software, see: https://github.com/jungmannlab/picasso

+The structure of Plugins changed slightly in Picasso 0.8.8.

-#### To create a new plugin, please see the file plugin_template.py
+#### To create a new plugin, please see the file plugin_template.py in the main repo